 I built 4 different versions of my Camera Obscura, the first one from reclaimed tent poles bent into a dome shape covered in black bin bags but it was not light tight enough (although an image was visible).
 Then different versions, even a pyramid made of wood, but it needed to be transportable within ruined buildings.

-In the end I googled light tight tent and what do you know, on amazon they sell light tight tents for indoor horticulture.
-The tent has entry points for bright lights and ventilators which can be closed not allowing light out of the tent but similarly, not allowing light in! this was idea.
+In the end I googled light-tight tent and what do you know, on Amazon they sell light tight tents for indoor horticulture.
+The tent has entry points for bright lights and ventilators which can be closed not allowing light out of the tent but similarly, not allowing light in!
+This was ideal.
 My lens had a focal length of 2000mm and the top of the tent was two metres high, so I was very happy.

 The photographs feel like memories, is this something you explore often in your work?

 No. Professionally I am an architectural photographer.
 Architects are extremely demanding when it comes to photographing their work, my top client is Zaha Hadid Architects in London and they are one of the top architects in the world.
 Perfection is the name of the game.

 But when I’m not working I like to explore old forms of photography, Camera Obscura, pinhole, 5×4 negative and cyanotypes.
 It is at completely the opposite end of the spectrum from architectural photography.